 If you plan to fly for fun, do some research into the aviation schools in your local area and look into their Recreational Pilot Licence program.
 Designed for people with little to no flying experience, this is a great starting point for anyone wanting to fly for leisure.
 Check out what is included in the course, such as theory, simulation, hands-on training and types of aircraft, to ensure you choose the best option for your needs and budget.

-Flying is an extremely exciting career and doing a bit of groundwork before you begin your course will ensure you get the most out of every single day!
+Flying is an extremely exciting career and doing a bit of groundwork and getting to know things to do before you start flight training will ensure you get the most out of every single day!